Expedited Passport Services: How to Get Your U.S. Passport Fast in 2026

 1. Complete the Form:

 Fill out Form DS-11 for first-time applicants or children under 16, or Form DS-82 for renewals.
-Provide all required supporting documents, such as an original or certified copy of your birth certificate and proof of citizenship.
+Provide all required supporting documents, such as an original or certified copy of your birth certificate and proof of U.S. citizenship.
 For a detailed walkthrough on how to fill out these forms, refer to U.S. Passport Application Process: Easy Step-by-Step Guide.

 2. Submit the Application: